csidsocialmedia/csidsocialmedia.github.io/_posts/2014-05-02-Predict-second-hand-car-price-using-artificial-neural-network.markdown

 ![carprice](/media/files/2014-05-02-Predict-second-hand-car-price-using-artificial-neural-network/carprice.png)

 As shown by the above figure, age and odometer are non-linearly, negatively correlated with price.
 Neural network is a good tool to model this non-linear realtionship.
+This primary step of data visualization/exploration is important for furture analysis.
+For example, I found in this step that some seller use k miles as unit for odometer, while others use miles.
+Therefore, data should be always be exmained/cleaned before we applying statistical models.

 4. Future directions worth studying